MohammedShaikRehan/MohammedShaikRehan/README.md

-- 👋 Hi, I’m Mohammed Shaik Rehan (you can adress me as Rehan)
+- 👋 Hi, I’m Mohammed Shaik Rehan (you can address me as Rehan)
 - 👀 I’m interested in Coding,Buisness,Chess,Football
 - 🌱 I’m currently learning Python,Java and Python libraries
 - 💞️ I’m looking to collaborate on any projects I can learn/gain experience from!
 I'm open to help anytime!